-- Describe a performance improvement measure both for base and deep renovation scenarios
+- Describe a performance improvement measure for proposed scenario.

 Share the summary of energy saving calculation results as mentioned in previous sections.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)